Menu

 • Deep blood clots in the lungs or legs following surgery

-• Accidental cuts, punctures, perforations or hemorrhage during medical care
+• Accidental cuts, punctures, perforations or hemorrhages during medical care

 No cases relating to foreign objects left in the body during a surgery or procedure were reported at the hospital.